floesche/FlyFlix/README.md

 If you want to run the client on another device than your FlyFlix server, for example a tablet, a smartphone, or another computer, you will need to find out the IP address of the FlyFlix server.
 You can find your current IP by running the terminal command `ip addr` (Linux and Mac) or `ipconfig` (Windows).

 A resource to read more about the Client-Server model is <https://en.wikipedia.org/wiki/Client%E2%80%93server_model>.

+Data about trials can be saved by entering information in the control panel or by editing defaultsconfig.yaml.
+Information stored in defaultsconfig.yaml will be stored for all trials and is good for saving information that will be true across many trials.
+Any information saved to the trial through the control panel will only be saved for that experiment.
+If a key in the information about the experiment is repeated in both the control panel and defaultsconfig.yaml, only data from the control panel will be saved under that key.

 ## Architecture